Our first child, Maisie, made her appearance on a beautiful summer’s day in June 2015.

 ‘There’s something wrong with your baby’s heart.’

 The world had suddenly been turned upside down and inside out.
-There’s nothing that can prepare you for the emotions you feel – shock, anger, fear, love, grief and more.
 ‘Why didn’t we know?’, ‘Will she make it?’, ‘what next?’, we thought.

 ‘Maisie only has half a heart, and if we don’t operate in the next 24 hours, she won’t make it’, the doctors said.

-So, Maisie had the first of many open heart surgeries when she was just two days old, when her heart was the size of a small walnut.
-Our warrior fought for survival over the next six months, having a host of complications.
+So, Maisie had the first of many open heart surgeries when she was just two days old, her heart just the size of a small walnut.
+She fought for survival and faced multiple complications – until, six months later, we made it home.

-Maisie is now five years old, and like many children in her situation, to look at her, you wouldn’t believe how much she’s been through.
-She makes us proud every single day, and like so many others like us, we try and live for today and not plan too far ahead.
+Maisie is now five years old, and to look at her, you wouldn’t believe how much she’s been through.
+She makes us proud every single day.

-I firmly believe that no family should navigate life alone – even if their journey is different.
-We’re stronger together, and we want you to know that we’re with you. 🧡
+We firmly believe that even if your journey is ‘different’, you shouldn’t do it alone.
+We’re stronger together, and wherever you are in your family journey, we want you to know that we’re with you. 🧡